Resources

 Looping back on anonymity

-Anonimity is super important.
-Employees tend to be sceptical about feedback surveys and don’t tell the whole truth, especially for the sensitive feedback you might receive about DE&I. This hamstrings your ability to meaningfully improve.
+Anonymity is super important.
+Employees tend to be sceptical about feedback surveys and don’t tell the whole truth, especially for the sensitive feedback you might receive about DE&I. This determines if you're able to improve it or not.

 2. Understand how you compare to other organisations